Review of HVNL investigative and enforcement powers

 - Scoping >

 - Analysing options >

-This review is driven by road transport and enforcement agencies’ concerns about the complexity of the HVNL investigative and enforcement powers, especially in relation to the additional information-gathering power proposed as part of the Chain of Responsibility Reforms approved by ministers in November 2015.
-These are reflected in the Heavy Vehicle National Law and Other Legislation Amendment Bill 2016 (Qld).
+This review was driven by road transport and enforcement agencies’ concerns about the complexity of the HVNL investigative and enforcement powers, especially in relation to the additional information-gathering power proposed as part of the Chain of Responsibility Reforms approved by ministers in November 2015.
+These are reflected in the Heavy Vehicle National Law and Other Legislation Amendment Act 2016 (Qld).

-The purpose of this review is to ensure agencies enforcing the HVNL have sufficient and appropriate investigative and enforcement powers, including sanctions, to achieve the objects of the law, while maintaining appropriate safeguards.
+The purpose of this review was to ensure agencies enforcing the HVNL have sufficient and appropriate investigative and enforcement powers, including sanctions, to achieve the objects of the law, while maintaining appropriate safeguards.

-This project will involve consultation with key stakeholders, including industry, road transport agencies and enforcement agencies.
+This project involved consultation with key stakeholders, including industry, road transport agencies and enforcement agencies.

-Should ministers agree to legislative change, the NTC will then prepare a draft Bill to amend the HVNL for ministers’ consideration in November 2017.
+As ministers have now agreed to this legislative change, the NTC will prepare a draft Bill to amend the HVNL for ministers’ consideration in November 2017.
 If the development of further guidance materials and training is required, this work will be led by the National Heavy Vehicle Regulator, as administrator of the law, with input from enforcement agencies and industry bodies and supported by the NTC.